AI Security Overview

 Yes, GenAI is leading the current AI revolution and it’s the fastest moving subfield of AI security.
 Nevertheless it is important to realize that other types of algorithms (let’s call it predictive AI) will remain to be applied to many important use cases such as credit scoring, fraud detection, medical diagnosis, product recommendation, image recognition, predictive maintenance, process control, etc. Relevant content has been marked with ‘GenAI’ in this document.

 Important note: from a security threat perspective, GenAI is not that different from other forms of AI (predictive AI).
 GenAI threats and controls largely overlap and are very similar to AI in general.
 Nevertheless, some risks are (much) higher.
 Some are lower.
 Only a few risks are GenAI-specific.
 Some of the control categories differ substantially between GenAI and predictive AI - mostly the data science controls (e.g. adding noise to the training set).
 In many cases, GenAI solutions will use a model as-is and not involve any training by the organization whatsoever, shifting some of the security responsibilities from the organization to the supplier.
+Nevertheless, if you use a ready-made model, you need still to be aware of those threats.

 What is mainly new to the threat landscape because of LLMs?